mightybyte/zeus/README.md

 ## Introduction

-Zeus is a CI server.
-You can use it to CI anything, but it is designed for the purpose of doing CI with Nix projects.
+Zeus is a no-fuss production quality CI server for Nix projects.

 Mainstream CI providers are not well suited for Nix projects.
 Because they run on ephemeral containers that are created fresh each time you build, you have to